cypator/splate-api/source/index.html.md

 ## Subscribe

-Cypator -> Client.
+Client -> Cyaptor. <br/>
-To receive market data products needs to be subscribed.
-Taker sends below request to Cypator
+Client will subscribe desired instruments to be able to retrieve a stream of market data.

-### Request Example
+> Request Example

 ```json
 {
   "op": "subscribe",